 I stay positive by limiting what I view.
 I don’t follow people just to follow them.
 I used to find myself scrolling for hours through mindless content to get to the five things I wanted to see.
 I try to only have things on my feed that inspire me, teach me, or that I admire.
 I also try to stay very authentic with my own content by sharing my struggles or insecurities and not just the highlight reel of my life.
 I find that people are able to relate more to that type of content, but also the feedback I receive is almost always positive because people can tell I’m not trying to put on a show.

-What are your beauty and wellness goals for 2019?
+What are your beauty and wellness goals?

 My goal for wellness is cutting my screen time in half and spending more time outside and with those I love.
 Beauty-wise, I’d also like to experiment with my eye looks instead of using the same palette that I have for years.